Toni-Ann Williams: College career

 Williams' first season in the NCAA was during the 2015 season for the California Bears.

 2015 season: Freshman

 Williams quickly became one of Cal's top gymnasts to ever compete in the program, even in her freshman season.
 On February 13, 2015, during a regular season meet against Oregon State, she broke the school record on vault, scoring a 9.975.

 During the regular season, she peaked at #1 nationally on floor on February 23, 2015 and has reached as high as #5 nationally on vault (on March 2, 2015).
 She qualified to the 2015 NCAA Women's Gymnastics Championships as an individual all-arounder.

+2016 season: Sophomore

+Williams became Cal’s first individual event champion at the Pac-12 Championships (3/19) since 2004, winning floor with a 9.925.
+She was twice named Pac-12 Gymnast of the Week and was 1st team All-Pac-12 for floor and vault.

+She missed the NCAA Championships to compete at the Rio Olympic Test Event, where she became the first Jamaican gymnast to qualify for the Olympics.

+2017 season: Junior

+Williams tore her Achilles in week 5 and missed the rest of the season.

+2018 season: Senior

+Williams returned from injury to lead the Bears in 2018.
+She took third on vault and beam at the Pac-12 Championships.
+The Bears finished ninth in the NCAA Women's Gymnastics Championship with Williams coming seventh in the all-around.
+She was named an NCAA All-Around Second Team All-American.

+2019 season: Fifth Year Senior

+Williams ruptured her Achilles on February 17, ending her season and collegiate career.
+She was named a finalist for the AAI Award.

 2016 Olympics bid

 In February 2015, it was announced that she and British gymnast and UCLA gymnast, Danusia Francis, would participate at the 2015 World Artistic Gymnastics Championships and try to qualify for the 2016 Olympics in Rio de Janeiro.
+She officially qualified through the 2016 Gymnastics Olympic Test Event.